MINI Aceman review – a sporty small EV with an upmarket cabin

 Verdict – is the MINI Aceman a good car?

-The MINI Aceman does a lot of things right: it’s fun to drive, looks unique and has a special-feeling interior.
-Its rear doors will also appeal to MINI drivers who need to carry passengers or child seats in the back.
-For many, that will win them over, but it’s also important to point out that most rivals offer more rear seat and boot space.
-The firm ride also detracts from what is otherwise a very refined EV, but that will be a worthwhile trade-off if you prioritise sportiness over comfort.
+The MINI Aceman does a lot of things right; it’s fun to drive, looks unique and has a special-feeling interior.
+Its rear doors will also appeal to MINI drivers who need to carry passengers or child seats in the back, though most rivals offer more rear seat and boot space.
+We recommend going for the Aceman SE given its longer range over Aceman E cars.
+However, the Aceman’s firm ride can detract from what is otherwise a very refined EV, but that will be a worthwhile trade-off if you prioritise sportiness over comfort.

 MINI Aceman models, specs and alternatives